TechRuler/TechRuler/README.md

 # Hi, I'm TechRuler! 👋

 Welcome to my GitHub profile!
-I'm a passionate beginner Python developer, aspiring to become a great programmer and achieve my goal of getting selected into an IIT.
+I'm a passionate beginner Python developer, aspiring to become a great programmer.

 ## 🌟 About Me